j-carson/j-carson.github.io/_posts/2019-04-13-Network-Intrusion-Project.md

 flying across the internet everyday, this would be a lot of false alarms!

 ![slide9]({{ site.url }}/images/project5/Slide9.png)

 The attacks were mostly labeled as some kind of attack, but only 87% of the attacks got the correct label.

 ![slide10]({{ site.url }}/images/project5/Slide10.png)

 Cluster maps are cool!
-But, again for a general audience, I needed to explain them more conceptually than with lots of detail.
-Again, I did it over several slides...
+But, again for a general audience, I needed to explain them more conceptually, so I did it over several slides...

 ![slide11]({{ site.url }}/images/project5/Slide11.png)
 ![slide12]({{ site.url }}/images/project5/Slide12.png)